ma-schulze/TrustLeech/README.md

-# TrustLeech: TrustLeech: Privileged System Analysis using Nested Virtualization
+# TrustLeech: Privileged System Analysis using Nested Virtualization

 This repository contains the code and instructions for the ACSAC 2025 Artifact Evaluation.